American Society of Mechanical Engineers: Journals

+Magazine

+In addition to academic journals, since 1880 the ASME has also published the magazine Mechanical Engineering.

 Society awards

 ASME offers four categories of awards: achievement awards to recognize "eminently distinguished engineering achievement"; literature awards for original papers; service awards for voluntary service to ASME; and unit awards, jointly awarded by six societies in recognition of advancement in the field of transportation.